0xneelo/Superflow-Whitepaper/Omni-Solver/Omni-Solver.md

 ## Abstract

 The prevailing structure of contemporary digital asset markets inherently favors insiders due to the isolated nature of spot market mechanisms.
-This isolation systematically generates arbitrage opportunities exploitable primarily by those possessing privileged access (insiders), leading to structural disadvantages for non-insiders (retail, ethical founders).
-This imbalance incentivizes ethically questionable launch strategies.
-The introduction of a generalized financial instrument, the "Omni-Solver," capable of synthesizing derivatives (like perpetual futures) for any asset, presents a solution.
-By democratizing access to these instruments, it aims to neutralize insider advantages, mitigate isolated market arbitrage, and foster equitable market participation and efficiency.
+These mechanisms limit sell-side liquidity in early phases, and enable information-based arbitrage, primarily benefiting insiders—such as KOLs, MEV operators, and infrastructure providers—who possess exclusive access or technical advantages.
+By being able to participate early, these insiders extract disproportionate value.
+Consequently, non-insiders like retail investors and ethical founders face structural disadvantages from delayed entry and limited opportunities.
+This imbalance incentivizes founders towards launch strategies that maximize insider gains, potentially compromising ethical considerations.

+We propose the 'Omni-Solver,' a generalized financial infrastructure designed to synthesize perpetual derivatives for any asset.
+This presents a transformative solution by modifying the existing Nash equilibrium: it equips ethical participants with financial tools to counterbalance the predominant advantages held by unethical players.
+By democratizing access to derivatives, the Omni-Solver aims to neutralize insiders' asymmetric advantages, reduce distortions caused by information asymmetry in isolated markets, and ultimately foster more equitable and efficient market participation.

 *This repository contains the whitepaper detailing the economic and game-theoretical arguments, along with Python scripts simulating and analyzing these market dynamics.*